Enterprise-CMCS/macpro-mdct-carts/README.md

 ## GitHub Actions Secret Management
 - Secrets are added to GitHub secrets by GitHub Admins
-- Upon editing and adding new secrets Admins should also update the encypted `/github/secret-list` SSM parameter in the CARTS AWS Production Account.
+- Development secrets are maintained in a 1Password vault

 ## Architecture